-  The Spire is actually the newest monument on this list, which was built in 2003 and designed by Ian Ritchie Architects, who sought an “Elegant and dynamic simplicity bridging art and technology”.
+The Spire is actually the newest Dublin monument on this list.
+Built-in 2003 it was designed by Ian Ritchie Architects.
+They sought an “Elegant and dynamic simplicity bridging art and technology”.
 For Dubliners, the monument is seen as the Spike; the Spire in the Mire; the Stiletto in the Ghetto; the Nail in the Pale; the Stiffy by the Liffey or the Pin in the Bin.

-The “Monument of Light”( a name given because of the lights on the top of it) replaced the former location of “Nelson’s Pillar”, just in the middle of O’Connell Street, which was bombed by the IRA, an Irish guerilla organisation, in 1966.
-The whole thing generated a lot of controversy among Irish people, due to the fact that the monument doesn’t have a real historical meaning behind and it cost about €4 Million to be built.
+The “Monument of Light”( a name given because of the lights on the top of it) replaced the former location of “Nelson’s Pillar”, just in the middle of O’Connell Street, which was bombed by the IRA, an Irish guerilla organization, in 1966.
+The whole thing generated a lot of controversy among Irish people.
+This Dublin monument doesn’t have a real historical meaning behind and it cost about €4 Million to be built.
 However, the Spire has become one of the main tourist attractions in Dublin city.

-Made of stainless steel, with about 121.2 metres (398 feet) in height, it is almost impossible not to notice this gigantic steel lance standing in town.
-Because it can be seen from anywhere in the city centre, the monument is also used as landmarks, to point visitors to their destination and became a convenient point for friends to arrange to meet.
+Made of stainless steel, with about 121.2 meters (398 feet) in height, it is almost impossible not to notice this gigantic steel lance standing in town.
+The monument is also used as landmarks, to point visitors to their destination.
+This makes for a convenient point for friends to arrange to meet.

 2- Daniel O’Connell Statue